ajaykumar-hackwarts/Mobile-Application-Security/Frida.md

 Hooking : Intercepting a program calls to alter its behaviour or monitor activity.

+Invoking : Calling a method so the method will be executed.

 After running the we can do many things like

 ## Info about the apps :